 How to have better body image

 To feel better in your body you need to move away from attempting to change your appearance to instead changing the beliefs you have about your body.
 Remember, thoughts are not truth, if a thought is not helpful, you don’t have to act on it.
 In fact, the more you notice, label and reframe your thoughts, the weaker and less overwhelming the thought will become.

-If poor body image has created a stressful relationship with food and dieting, you can find food freedom with my FREE e-book, "5 steps to get started with Intuitive Eating".
+If poor body image has created a stressful relationship with food and dieting, you can find and food freedom with your FREE e-book, "5 steps to get started with Intuitive Eating".

 I agree to receive email communications from Food Life Freedom